johnra2/cs598-part1/README.md

 After generating the `.dot` file, we used GraphViz to transform the data into into a `.svc` file for visual use.

 NOTE: This methodolgy only works for `CallGraphGenerator.java`.
-Abstract Syntax Trees and Control Flow Graphs are generated using alternative methods, we just wanted to link how they would have been done if Soot had worked properly for them in their respective java files.
+Abstract Syntax Trees and Control Flow Graphs are generated using alternative methods, we just wanted to link how they would have been done if Soot had worked properly for them in their respective java files `AbstractSyntaxTreeGenerator.java` and `ControlFlowGraphGenerator.java`, which both have partially functioning code but did not output satisfying graphs.

 #### Call Graphs
 The Call graphs were generated using Soot and all the code for this is in `cs598-part1/src/CallGraphGenerator.java`